01 of 07

 Continue to 4 of 7 below.

-Brush styles... typically include "Wall," "Trim" and "Sash-Trim."
+- Brush Style: Brush styles typically include "Wall," "Trim" and "Sash-Trim."
 Wall brushes are usually flat-bottomed and wide, about 3" to 6".
 Trim brushes are also flat-bottomed but are thinner and narrower, usually 1" to 2".
-Sash-trim brushes are cut on an angle and are usually 2" or less in width.
+Sash-trim brushes are cut at an angle and are usually 2" or less in width.
 For cutting-in or trim work the sash-trim brush is your best value and is most versatile.

 Ferrule: The ferrule on a quality brush is usually non-corrosive metal and will look tight and neat, securely holding the bristles to the brush handle.